 Transactional SMS Rules:

-As for Transactional SMS charges, many reliable service providers like Corefactors offers simple flexible pay as you go plans.
+As for Transactional SMS charges, many reliable service providers like Corefactors offer simple flexible pay-as-you-go plans.

-Payment Reminder Template: “Dear %s, our records show that you still owe us %d.
+- Payment Reminder Template: “Dear , our records show that you still owe us %d.
 This needs paying immediately.
 Please follow the link to make the payment www.link.com”

-Booking Appointments: “Thank you for making an enquiry for an appointment at %s.
+- Booking Appointments: “Thank you for making an inquiry for an appointment at %s.
 Please follow the link to make an appointment with us www.link.com.”

 Note: %d is used to substitute numbers and %s is used to substitute alpha-numeric strings.